Make a Complaint

 Home Inspections are not designed to be ‘perfect’ and there are many limitations to a home inspection including:

-• Time – A home inspection is an opinion of the home in a limited time period.
+- Time – A home inspection is an opinion of the home in a limited time period.
 In fact, the industry expects that a professional home inspection on a single family home can be completed by a inspector in 3 hours.

-• Readily Visible – Inspectors can only see what their eyes can see.
+- Readily Visible – Inspectors can only see what their eyes can see.
 Defects hidden behind occupant belongings, behind vegetation, intentionally concealed by sellers, or even the home itself may prevent observation of what later may seem to be an ‘obvious’ defect.

-• Not Insurance – A home inspection report is not insurance and inspectors do not offer any type of warranty or guarantee on the home.
-Insurance is designed to protect the insured in the event of unforeseen circumstances and would typically require a deductible be paid to access compensation.
+- Not Insurance – A home inspection report is not insurance and inspectors do not offer any type of warranty or guarantee on the home.
+Insurance is designed to protect the inspector in the event of unforeseen circumstances and would typically require a deductible be paid to access compensation.
 A home inspection is an opinion of a home, based on a time limited, non-destructive, readily-visible observation of the home systems and basic response to operator controls.

 First - Contact Your Inspector